htw-imi-showtime/showtime-website/content/ws25/bachelor/b1-sprachentwicklungsapp/development.md

 {{<section title="Process">}}

 PlapperDu began with enthusiastic brainstorming and a flood of concepts.
-In the early stages, an extensive list of features was gathered, and the team familiarized themselves with the tools and frameworks required for implementation.

-However, the first major challenge soon emerged: defining the scope.
-With so many possibilities, it was difficult to pinpoint exactly what was essential and what was out of reach.

-Initially, the goal was to map out everything perfectly from the start.
-A lot of time was spent translating every idea into comprehensive UI prototypes, requirements, and database models.
-It quickly became clear that this "Waterfall" approach was too time-consuming.
+Initially, we aimed to map out everything perfectly, translating every idea into comprehensive UI prototypes, requirements and database models.
+However, we quickly realized that this waterfall approach was too time-consuming and inefficient, as constant changes made our detailed planning obsolete.

-To overcome this, the strategy shifted toward agile development—a 'build first, refine later' approach.
-The focus moved to implementing core features like user authentication or standardized language assessments.
-Once a functional base was established, a feedback-driven approach was used to refine further progress.
+We shifted toward Agile development, adopting a build first, refine later strategy.
+Instead of over-planning, we focused on implementing core features like user authentication and standardized language assessments.
+This feedback-driven approach allowed us to iterate quickly and maintain constant alignment with our team and product owners.

-This feedback-based approach ensured constant communication with the team and product owners to keep goals aligned.
-Being adaptable was very important to frequently rework and discard features to meet the product owners' vision while staying within the technical scope.
+Staying adaptable was key.
+We frequently reworked or discarded features to meet the product owners' vision while staying within the technical scope.
+This iterative process allowed us to refine the project according to real expectations.

-In the final stage, the focus was on consistency and usability to ensure that parents can navigate the app intuitively and focus on what matters without technical hurdles.
+In the final stage, we focused on app consistency and usability.
+By polishing the user interface and ensuring a unified design language, we created a seamless experience.
+Our goal was to ensure that parents can navigate the app intuitively, focusing on what matters most without any technical hurdles, which is their child's progress.

 {{</section>}}